Sultan Rakhmanov

 Rakhmanov's father was Uzbek and his mother was Ukrainian, he was born in Uzbekistan.
 He trained during his weightlifting career in Dnipropetrovsk, Ukraine.
 Rakhmanov was a member of the Soviet national weightlifting team for 9 years.
 His most memorable victory was, of course, the super heavyweight class gold medal at the 1980 Olympics.
 For that victory, Rakhmanov was awarded Order of the Red Banner of Labour in Kremlin.

 After his retirement, Rakhmanov was the Chairman of the International Association of Disabled Sports Veterans.
 Sultan was an honored President of the Aikido Federation of Ukraine.
-He also was one of the pioneers of organized armwrestling in the Soviet Union.
+He also was one of the pioneers of organized arm wrestling in the Soviet Union.

-Rakhmanov died on May 5, 2003 of a heart attack at age 52.
+Rakhmanov died on May 5, 2003, of a heart attack at age 52.